 If you want to try and prevent bearded dragon brumation, then make sure they are not exposed to winter-like conditions in their habitat.
 As it gets closer to brumation, increase the basking temperature to above 105°F and keep the lighting on for 14 hours a day.

-There is no guarantee that any of the steps above will work.
+However, we have no control over the brumation period or duration, and there is no guarantee that any of the steps above will work.
 Some individuals will go into a deep sleep regardless of what you do.
 If this happens, let them sleep.

 Is A Bearded Dragon Dead, Sick or Brumating?

-Understanding if your Bearded Dragon is sick or brumating can be hard, especially for first time keepers.
+Understanding if your Bearded Dragon is sick or brumating can be hard, especially for first-time keepers.

-During brumation your bearded dragon will not be eating much food.
+During brumation, your bearded dragon will not be eating much food.
 But, they should not be losing much weight too.
 Most adults weigh between 300 and 500 grams, they should not lose more than 50 grams during brumation.